 Valparaiso University opens its 2016 men’s and women’s cross country season this Friday, Sept.
 2 in the 28th Crusader Open at Sunset Hills Farm.
 This will be the 23rd straight year in which this meet serves as the Crusaders’ season opener.
 Valpo will be joined by the men’s and women’s squads from Notre Dame Friday.
 The women’s 5K race is set to begin at 5 p.m., with the men’s 6K to follow at 5:45 p.m.

-Six Valparaiso University student-athletes earned spots on the Horizon League Spring Academic All-League teams, as announced by the league office this morning.
+Six Valparaiso University student-athletes earned spots on the Horizon League Fall Academic All-League teams, as announced by the league office this morning.
 The men’s soccer program had two student-athletes honored, while women’s soccer, volleyball, men’s cross country and women’s cross country each boasted one honoree.

 The Valpo men's and women's cross country teams concluded its respective seasons Friday at the NCAA Great Lakes Regionals in Madison, Wisconsin.
 Liz Bloy led the Crusader women with a 23:35.5 time in the 6K while Jesse Greenhagen paced the men following his 34:10.2 time in the 10K.

 Junior Liz Bloy stopped the clock at 22:44.25 in the 6K race en route to a 14th-place finish.
 More importantly, she earned All-League honors for the second consecutive season.
 The Valpo men's cross country team recorded an 8th-place finish at Saturday's Horizon League Championships held in Cedarville, Ohio.
 Meanwhile, the women's squad finished in 9th place.